- PHP Basics

 Now the output is:

-That is, since the file unknown.php is does not exists, therefore you are seeing the error.
-But the current script after the include() function still has executed.
-Use error_reporting(0); to turn off error reporting.
+That is, since the file unknown.php does not exist, you are seeing the error.
+But the current script after the include() function has still been executed.
+Use error_reporting(0) to turn off error reporting.

 PHP include() Syntax

-The syntax of include() function in PHP, is:
+The syntax of the include() function in PHP is:

 include "file";